riffanrabbitry/RiffanRabbitry/README.md

 ### Token Features
 - Community-driven token
 - Liquidity locked for 6-12 months
-- Max transaction limits (anti-whale)
+- No Max transaction limits (no anti-whale)
-- Max wallet limits
+- No Max wallet limits

 ## 📝 Disclaimer